ryantam626/jupyterlab_black/README.md

 > Note: This extension will only work if you can load the terminal in jupyterlab.
 The terminal does [not currently work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)

 Here is a little demo.
+Apologies for the horrid quality, I promise to find a better converter...
+And also to folks trying to view this in npm and seeing just a blank space :(

 ![](jupyterlab_black_demo.gif)